Construction Design Professional Insurance and Indemnity: Reconciling Coverage With Contractual Risks

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will review scope of coverage in PLI and CGL policies for design professionals, analyze coverage triggers, covered damages and exclusions, and discuss reconciling policy provisions with performance standards, indemnity, additional insured and other service agreement terms to minimize risks to the design professional.
+This CLE course will review scope of coverage in PLI and CGL policies for design professionals, analyze coverage triggers, covered damages and exclusions, and discuss reconciling policy provisions with performance standards, indemnity, additional insured and other service agreement terms to minimize risks to the design professional.

 PLI and CGL policies